Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic07/assignment07_unsupervised_learning_solution.md

 You can notice that the task is not very well solved when we try to detect several clusters (> 2).
 Now, let's solve the classification problem, given that the data is labeled.

 For classification, use the support vector machine – class `sklearn.svm.LinearSVC`.
-In this course, we did study this algorithm separately, but it is well-known and you can read about it, for example [here](http://cs231n.github.io/linear-classify/#svmvssoftmax).
+In this course, we didn't study this algorithm separately, but it is well-known and you can read about it, for example [here](http://cs231n.github.io/linear-classify/#svmvssoftmax).

 Choose the `C` hyperparameter for` LinearSVC` using `GridSearchCV`.